“The glory of God is a human being fully alive” St Irenaeus

 Lent – Shine your light St Rose’s!

 Lent is our most important time at school.
 We begin by reminding ourselves about Shrove Tuesday, the meaning of the word 'shrove' and that it is a time when Christians say sorry for all the things they have done wrong before the start of Lent.
-The children thought about the things that they could be sorry for and reflected on the ways that they could be more like Jesus.
-Our children also celebrate the start of lent with a great time on the school field having pancake relay races and flipping pancakes!
-They put a lot of thought into writing their own Lenten promises not only thinking of sacrifices they can made during this time but one thing they could do differently to make a positive contribution to society and ‘shine their light’ during Lent.
+The children think about the things that they could be sorry for and reflect on the ways that they could be more like Jesus.
+They put a lot of thought into writing their own Lenten promises not only thinking of sacrifices they can make during this time but one thing they could do differently to make a positive contribution to society and ‘shine their light’ during Lent.
 At our Ash Wednesday liturgy, our children share their Lenten promises and think of the significance of this special day; how Jesus went without food and water for 40 days.
 We all reflect on this as we receive Ashes blessed by our Parish Priest.

 Lent is also a time for giving alms.
 During Lent, our children meet with different charities and choose who they would like to raise money for.
-This year, the children chose to support the Hertfordshire and Essex Air Ambulance Charity as well as The Catholic Children’s Society.
-Each class worked together to decide upon a sponsored fundraising event that they could hold in school.
-We had a Nursery cycling challenge, a fun run in Reception, scooting in Y1, a sponsored dance and mathematical Easter egg hunts in Y2!
+Each class works together to decide upon a sponsored fundraising event that they could hold in school.

 Y2 Stations of the Cross retreat